Dante-atc/BigDatabowl/README.md

 1.  **Risk/Reward:** Man-coverage aggression is high-variance gambling.
 2.  **Decoupling Intent:** We can distinguish between "bad calls" (Intent) and "bad execution" (Integrity).
 3.  **Validation:** DCI and DIS provide the missing vocabulary to answer: *"Was it a bad call, or just bad execution?"*
+4. **Algorithmic Objectivity (The "No-Bias" Advantage):** Unlike traditional grading (e.g., PFF grades) which relies on subjective human interpretation, DCI and DIS are derived purely from coordinate geometry.
+Our Self-Supervised model learned the physics of coverage **without ever being shown a label**, ensuring that the resulting metrics are mathematically objective and free from outcome reputation bias.

 By quantifying the geometry of intent, we transform defensive analysis from a retrospective accounting of yards lost into a proactive blueprint for structural optimization.